LAST UPDATED ON July 5, 2023

 Most companies use a single email address as the main contact point for support requests.
 Having a single point of contact removes guesswork for customers and allows a company to respond as a unified whole, both of which can help improve the overall customer experience.

 That said, in some cases, using a group email address isn’t the most pragmatic.
-Front is a help desk tool that lets agents respond from personal email addresses.
-They have collaboration tools, like internal notes, and ticket assignment capabilities.
-They also offer some productivity tools like basic automations to reduce manual work and reporting to better understand team performance.
+Front is a help desk tool that lets support agents respond from personal email addresses.
+They have collaboration tools, like internal notes, and a ticketing system with automated assignment and routing capabilities.
+They also offer some productivity tools, like basic automations, to reduce manual work and reporting to better understand team performance.

 Pros: